Nicole Wilson – Lawyer, Environmentalist, and Mom

-As a licensed attorney, Commissioner Nicole Wilson works in the public interest and has helped individuals and non-profit environmental organizations navigate local, state and federal laws.
-Nicole believes that equal rights for all people must be defended and is committed to working on behalf of the underserved members of our community.
+Commissioner Nicole Wilson works in the public interest and has helped individuals and non-profit environmental organizations navigate local, state, and federal laws.
+Passionate about equal rights for all, Nicole is committed to advocating for the underserved members of our community.

 What My District Means to Me